KonWski/U-Net_PASCAL_VOC/README.md

-# U-Net_Cityscapes
+# U-Net_PASCAL_VOC [Under construction]
 Following repository is an example implementation of U-Net neural network architecture introduced by Olaf Ronneberger et. al. in [Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597).
 Built model isn't exactly the same as in original paper because of different type of data used in project.
 However Readme consists not only of short explanations refering to original paper but also of instructions on how to train and use U-net inspired neural net.

-Data used for project come from Cityscapes dataset available through Torchvision.
+Data used for project come from PASCAL VOC dataset available through Torchvision.
 Model was created using PyTorch library.

 # U-Net
 The issue that faced the authors of U-Net came directly from medical industry - the task was not only to classify images with HeLa cells but also to show the areas of their occurence.